Posts Tagged: small mammals

 - Pain may precipitate pacing and restlessness.
-A behavior that may be misinterpreted as nervousness.
+Behavior that may be misinterpreted as nervousness.

 - Pain can cause aggression towards other animals.
 An animal which anticipates pain may strike preemptively at a housemate

-As owners and veterinarians we must make recognition of pain a priority.
+As owners and veterinarians, we must make recognition of pain a priority.
 It is important to watch your pet carefully for the subtle signs of discomfort or distress.
-Our new golden rule must be to never allow our pet to remain in pain because we have simply become used to seeing them that way seeing them that way.
+Our new golden rule must be to never allow our pet to remain in pain because we have simply become used to seeing them that way.
 Watch for changes in behavior and talk it over with your veterinarian.
-Then as a team you can work to make your pet’s life not only longer but happier.
+Then as a team, you can work to make your pet’s life not only longer but happier.

 Puppy is sleeping on the couch and shedding hair with each snore.
 Kitty just knocked over the potted plant for the third time this month.
 Then there’s the vet bills, the food, the groomer.
 Geez!
 After all, what has Fido or Kitty done for you lately?
 We like to think that we are the hero in our animal/human relationships but the truth is animals give back plenty.
 Want some reminders of why we benefit from pet ownership?
 Read on.